ian-IBCIRL/baseline-django/README.md

 Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder.

-Then use `python3 manage.py startapp vehicles` for example, to create the vehicles app within the project And we update `settings.py` with details for the apps, hosts and secrets etc.
+Then use `python3 manage.py startapp vehicles` for example, to create the vehicles app within the project

+And we update `settings.py` with details for the apps, hosts and secrets etc.
+Remove the default SECRET_KEY secret entry in settings.py and use the env.py load method detailed below.

+You will also need to load the SECRET_KEY in settings.py from env.py with `SECRET_KEY = os.environ.get('SECRET_KEY')`

-Use `python3 manage.py runserver` to launch web server
+Use `python3 manage.py runserver` to launch web server once the environment variables are all set up

 ```
 python3 manage.py runserver